 When developing new software, teams must be constantly aware of the specific practices used to iterate over additions and changes.
 Continuous integration (CI) and continuous development (CD) provide a series of steps that can be followed for better software.
 Automating the production process allows developers to refine the delivery of service and ensure their code is as reliable as possible.

-Keeping the organization updated with regular reports seems simple, but with all the changes made by different individuals and teams, it can quickly become unmanageable.
+Keeping the organization updated with regular reports seems simple.
+But with all the changes made by different individuals and teams, this can quickly become unmanageable.

 Automatic reporting provides teams with a way to stay on top of changes and automatically generate reporting.
 Automatic reporting capabilities integrated into the development process simplifies tracking software across its lifecycle.

 Sofy knows test automation

 The QA process can be overwhelming for many companies.
-With so many tools and services needed, teams can have a hard time staying on the same page, further complicating the development process.
+With so many tools and services needed, teams can have a hard time staying on the same page.
+This further complicates the development process.

 Sofy simplifies traditional mobile app automated testing by providing a single environment for all of your testing needs.
-Sofy takes a no-code approach to testing, making it easier for users to manage their production life cycles without having to have specialized knowledge or expertise.
+Sofy takes a no-code approach to testing.
+The Sofy team makes it easier for users to manage their production life cycles without having to have specialized knowledge or expertise.

 We’ve designed our revolutionary platform to empower our users.
-It’s easy to see the benefits that result from the ability to quickly run QA tests on real devices from anywhere without the need for a line of coding knowledge.
-With Sofy, you can improve your code without the messy scripts—find out how Sofy can benefit your team by giving Sofy a try today.
+It’s easy to see the benefits that result from the ability to quickly run QA tests on real devices from anywhere.
+And all without the need to know a line of code.
+With Sofy, you can improve your code without the messy scripts.
+We invite you to find out how Sofy can benefit your team by giving Sofy a try today.